The current Medicaid fee schedule process will continue and will be communicated to the Health Plans.

-Medicare Dual Eligibles and enrollees in LaHIPP are excluded form Health Plans and will continue to be enrolled in Medicaid fee-for-service.
-Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary will be enrolled with a Health Plan.
-To receive Medicaid secondary payment from a Prepaid Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.
+Medicare Dual Eligibles are excluded from Bayou Health and will continue to be enrolled in Medicaid fee-for-service.
+Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary are enrolled with a Bayou Health Plan.
+To receive Medicaid secondary payment from a Health Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.

-Providers should follow the billing procedure instructions for the Plans with which they enroll.
-BAYOU HEALTH Plans are asked to provide this information up front and keep the process transparent to assist providers.
-With the prepaid plans, the entities administering those networks will handle payments directly, and with the shared-savings model for Medicaid, the fiscal intermediary will continue to administer billing.
+Providers should follow the billing procedure instructions for the Plans with which they are enrolled.
+Bayou Health Plans are asked to provide this information up front and keep the process transparent to assist providers.

 As specified in the contract, the Health Plans must keep their clean claims processes as transparent as possible for providers in their networks.
-The Plans must provide clean claim examples to their providers in advance of a Health Plan taking effect so providers can be prepared to submit claims and receive timely reimbursement for their services.
+The Plans must provide clean claim examples to their providers so providers can be prepared to submit claims and receive timely reimbursement for their services.

 For Medicaid fee-for-service, federal guidelines specify what constitutes a clean claim.

 Cost report settlement will still be calculated.
-DHH will only be responsible for payment of cost settlement for FFS and shared services.
+DHH will only be responsible for payment of cost settlement for FFS.
 DHH is not responsible for payment of cost settlement on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.

-DHH will only be responsible for payment of hemophilia outliers for FFS and shared services.
+DHH will only be responsible for payment of hemophilia outliers for FFS.
 DHH is not responsible for payment of hemophilia outliers on services paid through capitated rates.
 Whether the MCO pays is dependent on the hospital’s negotiated payment rates with the MCO.

 No, hospitals cannot "balance bill" the patient in such situations.
 If a hospital treats a patient who is out of network for a non-emergency-after the patient has been stabilized -and the patient acknowledges that they will be responsible for the bill, the patient can be billed.
 If they treat them and they have not informed them, they cannot bill them.
 If the hospital is not "in network" and the services provided do not meet the prudent layperson definition of emergency services, it is highly likely that they will be reimbursed zero by the Health Plan-not 90%.